ElizavetaGorelova/PixelArtMaker/README.md

 You can run a hosted version of the app at https://ElizavetaGorelova.github.io/PixelArtMaker/

 ## How to Use the App
 1. Set the canvas size using the width and height input selects boxes.
-When finished, click on submit.
 2. Choose a color from the color picker input box.
 3. Click on any box in the grid to change that boxes color.
 4. Repeat steps 2 and 3 until your design is complete.